ska-sa/katgpucbf/doc/fgpu.design.rst

 Network transmit
 ----------------
-The current transmit system is quite simple and could use optimisations.
-A single spead2 stream is created with one substream per multicast destination (X-engine), C++ code splits each output chunk into heaps.
+The current transmit system is quite simple.
+A single spead2 stream is created, with one substream per multicast destination.
+For each output chunk, memory together with a set of heaps is created in advance.
+The heaps are carefully constructed so that they reference numpy arrays (including for the timestamps), rather than copying data into spead2.
+This allows heaps to be recycled for new data without having to create new heap objects.

 Challenges and lessons learnt
 -----------------------------